zcash/zips/zip-draft-XXXX.rst

 Full validators can implement the reserve consensus rules without NU gating.
 Prior to NU6 activation, the percentage allocated to the reserve pool can be set to zero or be defined as an empty set, similar to existing funding streams.
+Additionally, another implementation option would be to define a new type of funding stream that directs the value to the in-protocol development fund instead of constructing a UTXO.
+This approach allows for flexibility in handling the allocation and ensures compatibility with existing mechanisms.

 Redefinition of Miner Subsidy
 ------------------------------